Xonshiz/comic-dl/docs/index.md

 ```
 * It should install the required external libraries.
 * Download PhantomJS : http://phantomjs.org/download.html

+Now, install Node.Js as well and make sure it's in your path.

 Well, if everything came up good without any error(s), then you're good to go!